 - These viewing areas are not for patrons who have disabilities that are not accommodated by an ASL interpreter.

-We work very hard to keep the accessible port-o-lets clean for the people that really need them.
+Please do not share the combination with others.
+Access staff works very hard to keep the accessible port-o-lets clean for the people that need them.
 We appreciate your cooperation in this matter.